 - 8.1 The Parish Council's key aim for the NDP is to support and promote sustainable communities, and sustainability was a strong theme emerging from the Issues and Options consultation.
 The NPPF sets out that in paragraph 7 that 'the purpose of the planning system is to contribute to the achievement of sustainable development.'

 - 8.2 The consultation on Issues and Options asked about what aspects of community living are needed to ensure that our parish thrives as a place in which to live, work and play over the next 20 years and beyond?

 - 8.3 The question was answered by 117 respondents (98% of all respondents).
-The priority issue was attracting younger people to the Area.
+The priority issue was attracting younger people to the area.
 Over three-quarters of respondents selected this option, with limited levels of opposition or 'don't know'.
 This was followed by a recognition of the need for more sustainable means of travel, with less reliance on the car; by the need to build energy-efficient homes; and by increasing community facilities.
 Enabling the use of land for residents to grow their own food was of lowest priority, but still supported by over half of all respondents.

 - 8.4 Further comments to this question identified many additional aspects of community life as needing addressing.
 In summary, these were:

 - Public transport

 - Facilities for walking or cycling

 - Mains gas supply

 - Broadband, to enable home working

 - Village hall for Stretton Grandison

 - Building materials embodied energy and sustainability

 - Affordable housing, owned and rented, for low income rural workers

 - Local employment

 - Flood control

 - Traffic speed control and enforcement

 - Support and companionship for the elderly

 - Public house

 - 8.5 The Stretton Grandison NDP aims to incorporate as many of these ideas into planning policies as possible.
-For example support for more affordable and locally suitable housing is provided in housing policies, supporting walking and cycling, links to public transport and energy efficiency are promoted in the settlement boundary and sustainable design policies and support for local employment is promoted in economic policies.
-There are some areas that the NDP cannot address through planning policies such as the provision of mains gas and broadband; these are subject to other decisions and funding and tend to be delivered at a strategic level (for instance through schemes such as "Fastershire" or other?).
+For example, support for more affordable and locally suitable housing is provided in housing policies, supporting walking and cycling, links to public transport and energy efficiency are promoted in the settlement boundary and sustainable design policies and support for local employment is promoted in economic policies.
+There are some areas that the NDP cannot address through planning policies such as the provision of mains gas and broadband; these are subject to other decisions and funding and tend to be delivered at a strategic level (for instance through schemes such as "Fastershire").
+The Steering Group considers that the sparse population in the Parish could not sustain new facilities such as a village hall or shop.

-- 8.6 Traffic management, parking and speeding are also not planning policy matters but projects and proposals may continue to be promoted by the Parish Council, using the many comments and suggestions put forward by respondents in the Issues and Options consultation as evidence.
+- 8.6 Traffic management, parking and speeding are also not planning policy matters, but projects and proposals may continue to be promoted by the Parish Council, using the many

+comments and suggestions put forward by respondents in the Issues and Options consultation as evidence.